-At the primary spillway outlet, provide a smooth soil surface free from stones, clods, or debris that will prevent contact of the coir fiber matting with the soil.
-Unroll the matting and apply without stretching such that it will lie smoothly but loosely on the soil surface.
-Wooden stakes, reinforcement bars, or staples may be used as anchors in accordance with the details in the plans and as directed.
-Place anchors across the matting at the ends approximately 1 ft. apart.
-Place anchors along the outer edges and down the center of the matting 3 ft. apart.
+Place the coir fiber mat immediately upon final grading.
+Provide a smooth soil surface free from stones, clods, or debris that will prevent the contact of the mat with the soil.
+Unroll the mat and apply without stretching such that it will lie smoothly but loosely on the soil surface.